 In my last post I presented a case to manage your projects as a business portfolio.
-The ability to deliver projects on time, on budget, and within scope directly impacts your organization’s ability to compete and stay alive and project failure is an organization-wide risk.
+As a project manager the ability to deliver projects on time, on budget, and within scope directly impacts your organization’s ability to compete and stay alive and project failure is an organization-wide risk.

 In this post I want to introduce Twitter to manage projects.
 Why Twitter?
 Twitter is a great communication and community collaboration tool and once a project starts, 90% of a project manager’s job is communication.
 Project communication and coordination is vital to project success and important: